benwiz/sasha/README.md

   - Clojre call `get-location` and perform an action
     - Trigger sms with name of location, for now

+- Currently, to add a new field to an existing model the following steps must be performed.
+This should not be so complex.
+  - Update the sylink `models.go`
+  - Perform some logic around null values and naming conventions inside `update-dynamodb`

 - Low priority
   - The `updateDynamoDB()` function is used in 2 places and should be shared in a symlink file.
   - Finish docs